 This principle is being applied to fashion too, with many brands allowing you to upload a photo and try out different hair and cosmetic colours.

-VR also has a range of potential marketing uses, particularly in the real estate and construction industry.
-Potential buyers can view an entire property as if they were inside it from anywhere in the world using a VR headset – even before the building is complete.
-Developers create a 3D rendering of the building during pre-construction.
+VR has a range of potential business uses.
+Potential buyers can view and experience your finished product by using a VR headset – even before the product is complete.
+Developers create a 3D rendering during or before the production phase.

 Pounce’s exceptional tech and creative teams can make your AR and VR daydreams come to life.
 Get in touch today to discuss your ideas!